 In our example, ‘Age’ is one of the variables.
 Say, for instance, that we are interested in creating four different age groups.
 The following shows how to create these into groups:

 Locate the numerical variable.
-Click on it and to the right choose ‘Create Interval Variable.’
+Click on it and to the right choose ‘Create Interval Variable’ on the right.
 Select for instance 3 intervals:

-A new variable will now appear in the tree-structure with a blue icon, signalling it is a derived categorical variable.
+A new variable will now appear in the tree-structure with a blue icon, signaling it is a derived categorical variable.
 OfficeReports will give this type of new derived variable the same text as the original.
-The name of the new variable is the same as the original added ‘Intervals’:
+The name of the new variable is the same as the original added ‘Intervals’.

-Variable name and text are editable in the boxes on the right-hand side.
+Variable name and text are editable in the text boxes on the right-hand side.